-Nowadays small satellites are usually launched in clusters mainly due to cost reduction, this is the case of Starlink satellites that are being launched by SpaceX, and the European SSMS (Small Spacecraft Mission Service) used by the VEGA launcher.
-The aim of this works goes in the opposite direction, since an air launched rocket has the advantage of a short time-to-orbit which has a key importance for particular Earth observation missions.
-This means that the target payload of this launcher is not part of a satellite constellation (again, like Starlink), but is a single built payload for Earth observation with an highly time dependent mission.
+Nowadays small satellites are usually launched in clusters mainly due to cost reduction, this is the case of Starlink satellites that are being launched by SpaceX, and the European SSMS (Small Spacecraft Mission Service).
+The aim of this works goes in the opposite direction, an Air launched rocket has the advantage of a short time-to-orbit which has a key importance for particular Earth observation missions.